Autumn Term 2023

 - School can be tiring!
 Please listen to your child’s needs and ensure that your child gets enough sleep.

-You can find our EYFS and KS1 Homework Policy in the Key Information and Policies Zone.
+You can read our EYFS and KS1 Homework Policy here.

 Our approach to homework is one where we believe that homework should complement our learning in school and not be a stressful experience at home.